Frequently Asked Questions

 At the end of the session, Monica will recommend the right next step.
 This is a mutual fit process — you are deciding if UMA is right for you, and Monica is deciding if UMA is the right environment for the student.

-If it is a good fit, Monica will recommend the appropriate membership path — Basic Membership at $440 per month or Horse Lab at $880 per month.
+If it is a good fit, Monica will recommend the appropriate membership path — Core Membership at $440 per month or Horse Lab at $880 per month.
 If Monica feels a different starting point or program would serve the student better, she will say that honestly.

 Students are not automatically enrolled after the Introductory Session.
 Acceptance into the program is a deliberate decision made by both the student and Monica.